top of page

 I suspect the risk discipline will reach the stage where having a risk certification is going to become the norm.
 At that point, the added value of the piece of paper will not be a higher salary, it will be getting a job.
 I have observed a similar trend with the Chartered Financial Analyst® (CFA®) in certain parts of the asset management industry.

 To stay ahead of the curve, and the competition, collecting certifications is likely to become a must have rather than a nice to have.
+As the field expands, certifications like the Certified in Risk and Information Systems Control (CRISC®) by ISACA or PRM by PRMIA reflect the industry's focus on subject matter expertise in specialised fields, from technology to cybersecurity.

 I would put an immediate disclaimer to this statement: it is never clear to me whether such findings are the result of the certification or are explained by the people answering the survey being in higher paid job.